pokui/nsrc-gns3/docs/networking/index.md

 Rename it so that it's no longer used, e.g.

 ```
-sudo mv 50-cloud-init.yaml 50-cloud-init.yaml.disabled
+sudo mv 01-netcfg.yaml 01-netcfg.yaml.disabled
 ```

-If it *is* called `50-cloud-init.yaml` then also run the following command to prevent it being regenerated:
+If it was called `50-cloud-init.yaml` then also run the following command to prevent it being regenerated:

 ```